ashspace.org

 Archives

 Here's an archive of the original ash Web site that existed from 1993 to 2002 under various maintainers, most memorably at ash.xanthia.com.
-The archive is somewhat out of date, with many broken links, and will no longer be updated.
-It is preserved here for historical purposes.

 There is also an archive of #alt.suicide.bus.stop (or ASBS), which used to consist of a moderated Web forum at ashbusstop.org and an IRC channel on its own private network, but eventually closed down in 2008.